 252E.1A(3) tells you how to determine if the cost is reasonable.
 Iowa Support Master will tell you what the reasonable cost is.
-It is displayed on the "Medical" screen.
 The math is found in 252E.1A.

 Guidelines Rule 9.14(5) Health insurance premium.

 In calculating child support, the allowable child(ren)'s portion of the health insurance premium prorated between the parents and used to adjust the basic support obligation as provided in this rule.